aliyun/terraform-provider-alicloud/website/docs/r/redis_tair_instance.html.markdown

   If your instance is a cloud-native cluster instance, we recommend that you use DescribeClusterBackupList to query the backup set ID of the cluster instance.
 Then, set the ClusterBackupId request parameter to the backup set ID to clone the cluster instance.
 This eliminates the need to specify the backup set ID of each shard.
 * `cluster_backup_id` - (Optional, Available since v1.224.0) This parameter is supported for specific new cluster instances.
 You can query the backup set ID by calling the DescribeClusterBackupList operation.
 If this parameter is supported, you can specify the backup set ID.
 In this case, you do not need to specify the BackupId parameter.
 If this parameter is not supported, set the BackupId parameter to the IDs of backup sets in all shards of the source instance, separated by commas (,).
+* `connection_string_prefix` - (Optional, Available since v1.235.0) The prefix of the endpoint the instance, which must consist of lowercase letters and numbers and start with a lowercase letter.
 * `effective_time` - (Optional) The time when to change the configurations.
 Default value: Immediately.
 Valid values: Immediately (The configurations are immediately changed), MaintainTime (The configurations are changed within the maintenance window).
 * `engine_version` - (Optional, Computed) Database version.
 Default value: 1.0.